-Class Modality: This class is scheduled for the flex in-person modality.
-The class will begin remotely online and transition to in-person only after the University notifies us that in-person meetings may commence for our class type.
-Due to the number of enrolled students, the size of our planetarium classroom, and physical distancing requirements our transition to in-person indoor meetings may not take place until 4-6 weeks into the semester.
+Class Modality: This class is scheduled for the flex in-person non-rotating modality.
+The class will begin remotely online and transition to in-person only after the University deems it safe for large classes with greater than 50 students to meet.
+Due to the number of enrolled students, the size of our planetarium classroom, and physical distancing requirements our transition to in-person indoor meetings may not take place until the second half of the semester, if at all.